Sciss/FScape/README.md

 A binary version of FScape for all platforms is provided through [archive.org](https://archive.org/details/FScape) or [GitHub Releases](https://github.com/Sciss/FScape/releases/latest).

+__Note:__ A new version of FScape (["next"](https://git.iem.at/sciss/FScape-next)) is being developed based on a UGen graph in Scala.
+Over time, it will accumulate modules translated from FScape 1 as well as new modules.
+You can find these modules in the file `FScape-modules.zip`, a workspace for [Mellite](https://sciss.de/mellite), distributed with the Mellite downloads.

 <img src="screenshot.png" alt="screenshot" width="648" height="363"/>